masitings/WordpressSecretManager/README.md

 AUTHENTICATE :
-- USE AWS-CLI to Authenticate ( AWS Access Key & Secret )
+- USE AWS-CLI to Authenticate ( AWS Access Key & Secret Needed)
--
+- All the logic things are stored in the aws.php